GURUFOCUS.COM » STOCK LIST » Consumer Defensive » Consumer Packaged Goods » Coty Inc (XPAR:COTY) » Definitions » Cyclically Adjusted FCF per Share

 350 Fifth Avenue, New York, NY, USA, 10118

 Coty is a global beauty maker that focuses on fragrance (59% of sales) and color cosmetics (28%), with limited exposure to skincare (5%) and body care (8%).
-For its fragrance business, Coty licenses luxury and high-end brands including Gucci, Burberry, Hugo Boss, Davidoff, and Calvin Klein, while its consumer cosmetics business focuses on acquired mass brands such as CoverGirl, Max Factor, Rimmel, Sally Hansen, and Bourjois.
+For the fragrance business, Coty licenses luxury and high-end brands including Gucci, Burberry, Hugo Boss, Davidoff, and Calvin Klein, while its consumer cosmetics business focuses on acquired mass brands such as CoverGirl, Max Factor, Rimmel, Sally Hansen, and Bourjois.
 It also collaborates with social media celebrities Kim Kardashian and Kylie Jenner to launch makeup products bearing their names.
-By region, Coty generates close to 45% of sales from Europe, 30% from North America, 10% from Asia, and 8% from Latin America, with the rest from travel retail.
+By region, Coty generates close to 44% of sales from Europe, 42% from the Americas, and 14% from Asia-Pacific.
 German investment firm JAB is a controlling shareholder, with a 53% stake.